iDataVisualizationLab/VAST2019mc3/README.md

 - Account
 - Content

-The content also contains *#hashtag*, which will be useful in many cases.
+The content also contains *#hashtag*", "which will be useful in many cases.
 These hashtags will be treated the same as ones of twitter.

 Domain specific: Take a look through all records.